ros-industrial/industrial_ci/doc/index.rst

 Github
 ++++++

 Follow a process very similar to the Gitlab one, described above, to add public and private SSH keys to your repositories.
-Warning: this clones selected repositories into the current repositories (which might lead to nested packages).

 #.
 Add the private SSH key to your target repository, under Settings-Secrets and Variables-Actions-Secrets.
 #.
 Add the public SSH key to the dependency repository, under Settings-Deploy Keys.